vibe-project/vibe-project.github.io/projects/vibe-java-platform/3.0.0-Alpha1/reference/index.md

 </div>

 #### Reading body
 `bodyAction` attaches a body event handler to be called with `Data` wrapping the request body.
-Note that because only String type is supported as Data now, if body is quite big it will drain memory in an instant.
+This action is the end of the request.
+Note that if body is quite big it will drain memory in an instant.

 ```java
 http.bodyAction(new Action<Data>() {